 where $ \widetilde{C}' = C_1 \lip r \lip j $, and

 For the last conclusion, one can use suitable bump function to get the desired $ g $ (see e.g. \autoref{thm:C1app0}).
 This completes the proof. \end{proof}

-Here, we do not try to give a more general version of \autoref{thm:LipManifold} (e.g. the size of tubular neighborhood of $ N $ can be non-uniform or $ M $ can be Finsler manifold in the sense of Neeb-Upmeier (see e.g. \cite[Appendix D.2]{Che18a} or \cite{JS11})).
+Here, we do not try to give a more general version of \autoref{thm:LipManifold} (e.g. the size of tubular neighborhoods of $ N $ can be non-uniform or $ M $ is a Finsler manifold in the sense of Neeb-Upmeier (see e.g. \cite[Appendix D.2]{Che18a} or \cite{JS11})).